TGL

 Step 4: Log the decision in the decision log.

 Step 5: Announce in #announcements with a wiki link.
-Update Airtable or monday if it affects workflows.

 Draft in DrivePublish to WikiLog decision#announcements